Japan Display to receive $100 million investment from Apple as part of bailout deal | MarketScreener

 Taiwanese screen maker TPK Holding Co Ltd and financial firm CGL Group dropped out of the process earlier this month.

-Japan Display owes Apple over $900 million for the $1.5 billion cost of building a Japan Display plant four years ago.
+Japan Display owes Apple over $900 million for the $1.5 billion cost of building a smartphone screen plant four years ago.

-To help stabilise Japan Display's finances, Apple has agreed to slow the pace of repayment for two years and to consider increasing orders from Japan Display.
+To help stabilize Japan Display's finances, Apple has agreed to slow the pace of repayment for two years and to consider increasing orders from Japan Display.

-Japan Display's biggest shareholder, the Japanese government-backed INCJ fund, has also offered to forgive 44.7 billion yen in debt.
+The U.S. tech giant will also procure some organic light-emitting diode (OLED) screens from Japan Display for the Apple Watch later this year.

 Japan Display was formed in 2012 by combining the liquid-crystal display businesses of Hitachi Ltd, Toshiba Corp and Sony Corp in a government-brokered deal.

-(Reporting by Makiko Yamazaki and Kevin Buckland; additional reporting by Stephen Nellis in San Francisco; Editing by David Dolan, Uttaresh.V and Mark Potter)
+(Reporting by Makiko Yamazaki and Kevin Buckland; Additional reporting by Stephen Nellis in San Francisco; Editing by Mark Potter and Christopher Cushing)